Categories: Technology

 While the US heavily relies on importing critical materials that are essential to modern technology, China is a major world producer of many of these rare earth elements.

-Today, the House Subcommittee on Energy held hearing on “Research and Innovation to Address the Critical Materials Challenge.”
+Today, the House Subcommittee on Energy held a hearing on “Research and Innovation to Address the Critical Materials Challenge.”

 Conor Lamb